 You can select up to four factors in the Design tab to regress against.
-For the tutorial data, you could select 'gender' and 'age' and 'Left-Hippocampus' and 'Right-Hippocampus', or any combination of those.
-For simplicity in this example, choose only 'age' leaving the 'Measure', 'Hemisphere' and 'Smoothing' at their defaults (thickness, lh and 10mm).
+For the tutorial data, you could select 'gender' and 'age' (or 'Left-Hippocampus', as long as just one Continuous Factor is selected).
+Nuisance Factor menu in Design tab allows selection of any number of continuous variables of which will be treated as 'nuisance variables' in the glm (contrast matrix will have value '0' for these).
+For simplicity in this example, choose only 'age' in the Continuous variables menu, leaving the 'Measure', 'Hemisphere' and 'Smoothing' at their defaults (thickness, lh and 10mm).
 Before you click the 'Analyze' button you will want to name your Design, something like 'lh-thickness-age-fwhm10', and enter that into the "Design Name" text entry box at the top of the window.
-Now click the 'Analyze' button and the stats-engine will begin processing, executing the mri_glmfit executable.
+Now click the 'Analyze' button and the stats-engine will begin processing, executing the mri\glmfit executable.
 Upon clicking 'Analyze', the terminal will display the output of this processing.
 Also, progress information is shown in the bottom bar of the Qdec application.
 An analysis make take a minute or two.